Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Rapid Finance is a highly-rated fintech lender that stands out for its customer service and fast turnaround times.
 The company offers several types of long-term loans, including term loans, SBA loans, asset-based loans, bridge loans and commercial real estate (CRE) loans with terms of up to 30 years.

-To get started, you may just need to show three months of business bank statements and your business tax ID — much less documentation than what other lenders may require.
+To get started, you may only need to show three months of business bank statements and your business tax ID — much less documentation than what most other lenders require.
 If approved, you could have funds in your bank account in just a few hours.
 Customers praise the company for its streamlined process, fair terms and quick turnaround.

 Pros